 Consistent with previous studies, C_ID1, C_ID2, C_ID5, and C_ID8 were detected across most cancer types, with C_ID3 showing a strong presence in lung and liver cancers and C_ID13 prominently observed in skin cancers.
 The novel signatures identified by mSigHdp were generally active in fewer cancer types compared to COSMIC signatures, with the exception of H_ID24 and H_ID25, which were widespread across various cancers (Figure 3).
 We analyzed the correlations between our ID signature activities and the SBS signature activities from Degasperi et al. in PCAWG and HMF samples (Table S5).
 Our analysis confirmed strong correlations among C_ID3, SBS4, and SBS92, all linked to tobacco-induced lung cancer (Spearman correlation coefficients: 0.75 between C_ID3 and SBS4, 0.59 between C_ID3 and SBS92, Figure 4A).
 Additionally, a strong correlation was observed between C_ID13 and SBS7a, both associated with UV exposure (Spearman correlation coefficient: 0.81, Figure 4A).

-Highly correlated genes were clustered into several interesting modules: we identified a module of four signatures related to cell replication: SBS1 (5mC deamination during cell replication), SBS18 (linked to reactive oxygen species), C_ID1 and C_ID2 (replication slippage) (Figure 4B).
+Highly correlated genes were clustered into several interesting modules: we identified a module of four signatures related to cell replication: SBS1 (5-methylcytosine deamination during cell replication), SBS18 (linked to reactive oxygen species), C_ID1 and C_ID2 (replication slippage) (Figure 4B).
 A correlation module was also noted, including C_ID14, SBS35, SBS88, and SBS93 (Figure 4C).
 SBS88, and SBS93 are frequently observed in gastrointestinal (GI) tracts, while SBS35 is associated with platinum treatment, suggesting a possible etiology for C_ID14 related to platinum treatment in GI tract cancers.
 Notably, we identified a dMMR (defective DNA mismatch repair) module comprising five signatures: SBS44, C_ID7, H_ID33, H_ID37, and H_ID38 (Figure 4D).
 Interestingly, only 1 out of 7 dMMR SBS signatures was strongly associated with indels, indicating a distinct mutational process underlying SBS44 compared to the other SBS signatures.

 Novel Signatures